 The model asserts that a good reader has strong cognitive skills (including phonics and decoding), affective processes (including high levels of reading enjoyment) and reading behaviours (including reading outside school on a daily basis).
-The ROGO Index measures how well 11-year-olds in England are reading across these three areas using data from the Department for Education, GL Assessment, Renaissance Learning and the National Literacy Trust.
+The ROGO Index measures how well 11-year-olds in England are reading across these three areas using data from the Department for Education, GL Assessment, Renaissance and the National Literacy Trust.

-The ROGO Index shows that:
+The ROGO Index 2018 shows that:

 - Children’s daily reading levels have risen slightly since 2016/17 (50.5% in 2017/18 from 49.5% in 2016/17)

 - However, daily reading levels continue to be an area of great concern, lagging significantly behind levels of reading skill (85.7%) and enjoyment (74.7%)

 - Children’s levels of reading enjoyment have remained relatively unchanged (74.7% in 2017/18 vs 74.9% in 2016/17)